1. Security and Workflows

 NOTE: Since this is a self-signed certificate that is not issued by any public certificate authority, you will likely see a warning message in your web browser when accessing the CurrentWare web console from an external computer.

 Rest assured that your remote access to the web console is secure; web browsers simply warn users when self-signed certificates are detected as they do not have validation of its legitimacy from a third-party certificate authority.

 All tracked data is temporarily stored on the local machine where the cwClient is installed.
 It holds the data in an encrypted local database before it sends the data to the CurrentWare Server.

 Once the server receives the data and stores it on the server’s SQL database, it will delete the local data from the local client database.

 CurrentWare Client to CurrentWare Server Communications

-The Client talks to the Server using socket technology on several CurrentWare ports ranging from 8990 to 8998.
+The Client talks to the Server using socket technology on several CurrentWare ports ranging from 8989 to 8998.
 You can see each one here: https://www.currentware.com/support/open-ports/.
 The Client sends the data from the client machines to the server via HTTPS encryption.

 CurrentWare Server to SQL Database Communication

 The CurrentWare Server will process updates of information to the SQL database by using the default local SQL ports 1433 and 1434.

 Transparent data encryption (TDE) encrypts your SQL Server to improve the security of your database.
 This encryption is known as encrypting data at rest.